Medtech Market Challenges 13043Medtech Market Challenges

 Whether an emerging medtech start-up or an established industry leader, manufacturers in all sectors of the medical device industry must cope with challenges related to pricing, expanding global markets, industry consolidation, and evolving regulatory requirements.
 At the same time, company executives must also manage a variety of pressures specific to their individual sectors.

-To find out more about market challenges facing medical device manufacturers in the coming year, MX recently spoke to five experts in the field (see sidebar).
-In this roundtable discussion moderated by MX editor-in-chief Steve Halasey, these industry experts discuss issues surrounding global competition, sector-specific developments and their broader implications, and current market dynamics for both small and large manufacturers.
+To find out more about market challenges facing medical device manufacturers in the coming year, MX recently spoke with five experts in the field (see sidebar).
+In this excerpted roundtable discussion moderated by MX editor-in-chief Steve Halasey, these industry experts discuss issues surrounding global competition, sector-specific developments and their broader implications, and current market dynamics for both small and large manufacturers.

 MX: More than one analyst has made note of the relentless pricing pressures that are stressing profit margins in the medical device industry.
 Is the situation as bad as they make it sound?

 John J. Viscogliosi: Raymedica Inc. (Minneapolis) does not currently sell products to the U.S. market, but several of the portfolio companies of Viscogliosi Bros.
 LLC (New York City), such as Small Bone Innovations Inc. (SBI; New York City), do have products available in the United States.
 Based on that experience, we haven't seen pricing pressure to the extent that you've heard being discussed by some analysts.

 The parties experiencing far greater pricing pressures than medtech manufacturers are the hospitals and the surgeons performing the procedures.
 Surgery centers that are physician-owned and more profit-oriented than normal hospitals have passed some of this pricing pressure along to SBI, and I do expect to see this trend grow in 2007 and 2008.
 In order to better their bottom lines, hospitals and doctors will start putting more pressure on device manufacturers to reduce their prices.